-The tree pose is a reminder of our connection to the earth, which provides sustenance and nourishment to all living beings.
+The yoga tree pose (Vrikshasana) is a reminder of our connection to the earth, which provides sustenance and nourishment to all living beings.

 - Standing erect, fix the eyes on a focal point ahead of you.
 This pose also can also be performed while lying on the back if it’s too difficult maintaining balance.